Your pet wants you to read our newsletter. (Then give them a treat.)

-Depression in dogs often mimics that in humans: they will act withdrawn or isolate themselves, they’ll lose interest in activities they usually love, and there will be changes in their appetite or sleeping habits.
-On the other hand, unaccountable aggression, accidents in the house despite being potty-trained, and other destructive behaviors all point to anxiety.
-“There are a number of behaviors a pet parent may see, including pacing, excessive panting, trembling, whining or vocalizing, holding the tail down, and licking parts of the body excessively, such as the front paws,” says veterinarian Dr. John Iovino, DVM.
-“There can be many other odd behaviors that don’t fit the normal which can also allude to potential anxiety, such as escapist behavior.”
+Depression in dogs often mimics that in humans: They will act withdrawn or isolate themselves, they’ll lose interest in activities they usually love, and there will be changes in their appetiteopens in a new tab or sleeping habitsopens in a new tab.
+On the other hand, unaccountable aggressionopens in a new tab, accidents in the house despite being potty-trainedopens in a new tab, and other destructive behaviors all point to anxiety.
+“There are a number of behaviors a pet parent may see, including pacing, excessive panting, trembling, whining or vocalizingopens in a new tab, holding the tail down, and lickingopens in a new tab parts of the body excessively, such as the front paws,” veterinarian and The Wildest Collective member Dr. John Iovinoopens in a new tab says.
+“There can be many other odd behaviors that don’t fit the normal, which can also allude to potential anxiety, such as escapist behavior.”

-These signs can signal a medical condition, so if your dog isn’t acting like themselves, the first step it to get a full workup at your vet to check for any underlying causes.
-Until then, don’t try to snap your pet out of their sulk with an invigorating activity when they could be suffering from arthritis or an illness.
-Once health issues and injuries are ruled out, you can take anxiety or depression into account.
+These signs can signal a medical condition, so if your dog isn’t acting like themself, the first step it to get a full workup at your vet to check for any underlying causes.
+Until then, don’t try to snap your pet out of their sulk when they could be suffering from arthritisopens in a new tab or an illness.
+Once your vet rules out health issues and injuries, you can take anxiety or depression into account.

 Common causes of anxiety

 Does your pet go wild when you leave them alone, chewing everything from wires to the wall from stress?
-Or does the sound of a car backfiring or Fourth of July fireworks find them cowering in a corner, unable to shake the fear?
-A 2020 study found that 72% of dogs suffer from anxiety — with separation, fear of strangers, and sensitivity to noise to blame for most of the cases.
+Or does the sound of a car backfiring or Fourth of July fireworksopens in a new tab leave them cowering in a corner, unable to shake the fear?
+A 2020 studyopens in a new tab found that 72 percent of dogs suffer from anxiety — with separation, fear of strangers, and sensitivity to noise to blame for most of the cases.
 Same, dogs, same.

-“One common reason [for anxiety] is lack of socialization as dogs grow and develop,” says Dr. Iovino.
+“One common reason [for anxiety] is lack of socialization as dogs grow and develop,” Dr. Iovino says.
 “The more events and experiences a dog can have, the calmer they can be when challenged with negative experiences.
 In addition, dogs can develop fear or anxiety towards other dogs if they have a bad experience such as getting into a fight with another dog.”